Monikanth/Git-Workflow/README.md

 Hi All,

-Starting GitHub for collaborative practice of Test Automtion with Selenium by Java or Python
+Starting GitHub for collaborative practice of Cloudapps pipeline integration